-Donate as a company – No doubt you and your organisation know how to get donations from individual supporters, but do you also know how to get donations from bigger entities such as small companies all the way to big multinationals?
+No doubt you and your organisation know how to get donations from individual supporters, but do you also know how to get corporate donations from small companies all the way to big multinationals?
 It’s very popular for companies to initiate corporate donations to charities throughout the year as corporate social responsibility.
 So let’s find out if your non-profit organisation has already benefitted from the many forms of corporate fundraising.

 Table of Contents

-Matching donations isn’t just easy to implement for you as an organisation, it’s also easy to take part in for your supporters.
+Matching donations is not only easy to implement for you as an organisation, it’s also easy to take part in for your supporters.
 The submission process is very easy and usually takes less than 10 minutes for donors to go through.
-(Tip: have a look at this webpage from the National Kidney Foundation to see how easy it is!).

 Conclusion: matching donations is like a two-for-one deal for the non-profit sector.
 Programmes like this make it easier than ever before to maximize the potential of your donations through corporate fundraising.